Juliettervrd/Juliettervrd/README.md

 - 👋 Hi, I’m @Juliettervrd
 - 👀 I’m interested in digital projects and art in general, as well as anything related to branding.
-- 💞️ I’m looking to support with mw experise in marketing, communication and PR for SecretDecks.
+- 💞️ I’m looking to support with my experise in marketing, communication and PR for SecretDecks.
 - 📫 How to reach me : juliette.rivard@gmail.com / +33647937505

 <!---